registered agent, you must comply with legal obligations under the Small-scale Renewable Energy Scheme (SRES), including:

-For registered agents in the Small-scale Renewable Energy Scheme, the below information clarifies what capabilities and practices we consider essential to remain ‘fit’ to participate in the scheme.
+For registered agents in the SRES, the below information clarifies what capabilities and practices we consider essential to remain ‘fit’ to participate in the scheme.
 We may request information from prospective and existing participants regarding these capabilities and practices.
-Registered agents create a large volume of small-scale technology certificates and their suitability to participate in the scheme is of particular interest to the Clean Energy Regulator.
+Registered agents create a large volume of small-scale technology certificates (STCs) and their suitability to participate in the scheme is of particular interest to the agency.

 Registered agents must have:

 Registered agents are also expected to apply best practice standards to protect themselves and their customers, including through: